davidovich/summon/README.md

 ├── assets
 │   ├── text.txt
 │   └── summon.config.yaml
-├── go.mod
-├── go.sum
 └── summon
     ├── go.mod
     └── summon.go
 ```

 There is an example setup at https://github.com/davidovich/summon-example-assets.
-Use this structure to bootstrap your own data provider and this is automated using `github.com/davidovich/summon/scaffold init`.
+Use this structure to bootstrap your own data provider.
+This is now automated using `github.com/davidovich/summon/scaffold init [module name]`.

 You just need to populate the `assets` directory with your own data.